endpoints4s/endpoints4s/documentation/manual/src/paradox/algebras/json-schemas.md

   `classTagToSchemaName` operation with the `ClassTag` of the type for which the schema is derived.
 If you wish to avoid naming the schema, use the `@unnamed` annotation (unnamed schemas get inlined in their OpenAPI documentation).
-- the schema title is set with the `@title` annotation, if present
+- the schema title is set with the `@title` annotation, if present.

 Here is an example that illustrates how to configure the generic schema derivation process: